Is the ElectriQ DESD9LW the most stupidest smart device ever?

 Living in an oldish house with 3foot (almost 1 metre) stone walls, one problem I have is high indoor humidity levels.
 I have been trying to keep on top of this by monitoring the indoor and outside humidity levels and opening windows to try and reduce the indoor humidity, but being in a wet climate this is almost impossible for about 6 months of the year!
 Due to the need to reduce humidity mostly occuring in the winter months, I decided to go for the desiccant type as the heat emitted would have the added benefit of increasing the indoor temperature as well.
-For this reason I purchased a smart dehumidifier, namely the ElectriQ DESD9LW, as I was led to understand that the device could be controlled via the Tuya cloud and app.
+For this reason I purchased a smart dehumidifier, namely the ElectriQ DESD9LW, as I was led to understand that the device could be controlled via the Tuya cloud app.

 Within hours of setting it up I noticed that the device was registering totally different readings for temperature and humidity, than all of my other devices.
 I basically unpacked the unit, installed the filters and plugged in into the mains socket at the bottom of the stairs.
 I figured this was the best place to test it given that hot air rises and cooler air would drop from upstairs to be heated up and create a nice circulation of air.
 I also opened all the doors so that air could move between rooms as well.
 However, within minutes the unit started to register lower and lower humidity and increased temperature and started to say it was at the low level of humidity (22%) and high temperature (29C), which was impossible!
 The device also slowed down/stopped extracting water.
 My other monitors all agreed with it being about 16C with a 77% humidity, so something really strange going on there!

-So I got in touch with Appliances Direct, and they said the unit was faulty.
+I got in touch with Appliances Direct, and they said the unit was faulty.
 So I had to pack the entire thing up and send it back to them.
 They wouldn’t despatch the new unit until the current one was back with them!
 So almost two weeks later, and DPD delivering it to the wrong place, I finally got a replacement unit.
 I plugged it in and it does EXACTLY the same thing!

-Now don’t get me wrong, the unit does extract some water, but I think there is something wrong with the sensors installed in it.
 My guess is that the sensors are installed on the exhaust or output air stream when they really should be on the intake side.
 This issue causes the unit to slow down/stop extracting water and makes it almost useless!

 Then there is the smart functionality.
 The unit doesn’t seem to know the difference from power on or power off.
 Let me explain, I created a trigger in the app so that when the device reads a humidity above 65%, it turns on, and puts it into maximum dehumidifier mode, then after an hour, turns itself off.
 The app also pops up a message on my phone to let me know it’s been triggered.
 But the trigger is often set off two or more times in a row, and the second trigger turns the device off!!
 So basically the unit doesn’t come on about 80% of the time!!
 Therefore my original question, is this the stupidest smart device ever?